junming259/PointSetVoting/readme.md

 ![](figures/completion.png)

-Besides filling this section, 1) remote commented code in `class_completion3D.py`; 2) to make notation consistent, I suggest to load `train` and `val` set during training.
-Curently, no label is loaded when `val` set is specified; 3) write a sample program for demo.
-Idally, the program will load pretained model and process all `.npy` files in user-specified folder, and output predicted results.

 The [Completion3D](http://download.cs.stanford.edu/downloads/completion3d/dataset2019.zip)
 (1.5GB) dataset is used to evaluate 3D object point cloud completion methods.
 Specifically, partial point clouds are taken as inputs and the goal is to infer